-In a speech before the Organization of American States in November 2013, then-US Secretary of State John Kerry declared, for those who believed that the United States desired to keep extra-hemispheric actors out of the region, that the era of the 1823 "Monroe Doctrine" which embodied such a posture, was officially over.
-43 Secretary Kerry's declaration was not so much a policy choice as a recognition that, in the era of increasing global interconnectedness through the flows of goods, money, people, and information, it was neither practical, nor politically feasible to block relationships between states of the Western Hemisphere and others outside the region.
-In the present "post-Monroe Doctrine" era, it is not enough for US policymakers to simply work to strengthen the friendships, trust and economic relationships with individual countries in the region (vice ties between those countries and extra-hemispheric actors whose pursuits may be less positive for the interests of the region).
-They also must endeavor to shape the rules of the game, ensure that the competition of commerce and ideas in the region takes place on a level playing field, with a framework in which the United States has a seat at the table, where values that it believes important such as democracy, human rights, free trade and markets, and the rule of law, have the opportunity to prosper.
+In a speech before the Organization of American States in November 2013, U.S. Secretary of State John Kerry declared, for those who believed that the U.S. desired to keep extra-hemispheric actors out of the region, that the era of the 1823 "Monroe Doctrine" which embodied such a posture, was officially over.
+Secretary Kerry's declaration was not so much a policy choice as a recognition that in the era of increasing global interconnectedness through the flows of goods, money, people, and information, it was neither practical, nor politically feasible to block relationships between states of the Western Hemisphere and others outside the region.
+In the present "post-Monroe Doctrine" era, it is important for U.S. policymakers to not only work to strengthen the friendships, trust and economic relationships with individual countries in the region (vice ties between those countries and extra-hemispheric actors whose pursuits may be less positive for the interests of the region).
+The U.S. must also endeavor to shape the rules of the game, to ensure that the competition of commerce and ideas in the region takes place on a level playing field, with a framework in which the U.S. has a seat at the table, where values that the United States believes important such as democracy, human rights, free trade and markets, and the rule of law, have the opportunity to prosper.

-Three areas that US policymakers should focus on in this regard are: (1) ensuring the viability of subregional organizations generally aligned with the aforementioned principles, such as the Pacific Alliance, (2) working to ensure the health of the inter-American system as the overarching multilateral framework for working together in the Americas, and (3) ensuring strong, rules-based trade regimes linking the Americas to the rest of the world, such as the Trans-Pacific Partnership and the TTIP.
+Three areas that U.S. policymakers should focus on in this regard are (1) ensuring the viability of sub-regional organizations generally aligned with the aforementioned principles, such as the Pacific Alliance, (2) working to ensure the health of the interamerican system as the overarching multilateral framework for working together in the Americas, and (3) ensuring strong, rules-based trade regimes linking the Americas to the rest of the world, such as the Trans-Pacific Partnership and the TTIP.